 Star Wars: Andor release date

-Andor will debut on Disney+ on August 31 (opens in new tab) with a double episode, and will continue weekly after that for an initial 12-episode season.
+Andor is available to stream on Disney+ as of September 21 (opens in new tab) with a double episode, and will continue weekly after that for an initial 12-episode season.
 A second, concluding, season has already been confirmed (opens in new tab) and will enter production in November 2022.
 Andor was originally scheduled to premiere on August 31, but was delayed (presumably to space out the release from She-Hulk, another big franchise release for Disney).

 Andor has been in gestation a long time.
 It was originally announced by Disney and Lucasfilm back in 2018, with Stephen Schiff as the show-runner.
 The show underwent some revisions, with Schiff being replaced by Tony Gilroy, who co-wrote the screenplay to Rogue One, and the show eventually entered production in November 2020 at Pinewood Studios in the UK, having been delayed by the global pandemic.
 There were several location shoots, including at an oil refinery in Essex, at a dam in Oban in Scotland, and at quarries in Derbyshire and Dorset.
 Principle photography was concluded in September 2021.